-It was an excellent stop for swimming, but also an opportunity to do a short hike to get superb views of the islands and its surroundings.
+It was an excellent stop for swimming, but also an opportunity to do a short hike to get superb views of the islands and their surroundings.
 We went there early which was great to avoid the heat and the crowd.

 On my first visit to the Whitsundays, the tour did not take me to the lookout on Whitehaven Bay, Hill Inlet lookout.
 It is surprising as it might be the best view of the Whitsundays.
 It’s for sure the most iconic image that we see on all the tourist brochures.
-The contrasts of the clear water with the sandbanks and the inlet between the mounts is breathtaking.
+The contrasts of the clear water with the sandbanks and the inlet between the mounts are breathtaking.

 Where to stay in Airlie Beach before your Whitsundays sailing holidays?

 One of the great things about planning sailing holidays is that there is no need to worry too much about accommodation.
-But it is likely that you will need to spend one night in Airlie Beach before boarding on your vessel.
+But it is likely that you will need to spend one night in Airlie Beach before boarding your vessel.
 Most activities in the Whitsundays leave from Airlie Beach so it is recommended to book in advance during the peak season if you want to have a good range of choices.